indirapla/TP1_proteins_marker_of_androgen_activity/README.md

 #### File: ROC analysis_TPstudy_infertile cohort.R

-ROC analysis to discriminate patients with MetS, IR, CVRLP, DM or LBD within the cohort infertile men using the expression level of the candidate biomarkers and Testosterone hormone
+ROC analysis to discriminate patients with MetS, IR, CVRLP, DM or LBD within the cohort infertile men, using the expression level of the candidate biomarkers and Testosterone hormone.